Disciplinary Regulations

 Academic Probation

-Academic probation is a temporary status following a semester when a student has not met the minimum grade requirement of 2.0.
+Academic probation is a temporary status following a semester when a student has not met the minimum grade requirement of 2.0 or their cumulative grade point average remains below 2.0.

 The associate dean will determine the number and scope of courses a student on academic probation for low GPA may take during the probationary period.
 Limitations may include: